 This past month I did something that has been a long time coming.
+This is likely going to be a long post, so strap yourselves in.
 I finally went to see a doctor about my pain.
 As a result, I was diagnosed with Fibromyalgia.

-Fast forward a few years to one of my first jobs as a sales assistant in a small, family run jewellers.
+Fast forward a few years to one of my first jobs as a sales assistant in small, family-run jewellers.
 It was a small shop with a hard floor and not much room for walking around.
-This job involved standing up all day, from 9am-5pm with one 30 minute break, and two 15 minute breaks.
+This job involved standing up all day, from 9 am -5 pm with one 30 minute break, and two 15 minute breaks.
 At the end of every single day, I was in absolute agony and I could hardly walk.
 Everything hurt.
 My legs, my knees, my feet, my back, everything.
 When my dad picked me up at the end of the day, all I could do was go upstairs and lie on my bed for the rest of the evening.

 It was then that I started to realise it wasn’t my fitness level that was causing it.
 A couple of the women I worked with were bigger than I was, and they both smoked and did no exercise at all, so I knew it wasn’t just that I was unfit or had weak muscles.
 Something else had to be wrong, but I had no idea what.
 I was so frustrated.
 As time went on I found myself having to sit down more and more during work.
 As there were no chairs I had to sit on the top step of the stairs.
 (The shop was on the street level, and the staff/office area was in the basement).
 One day when I was sat on my step in absolute agony, one of my coworkers said the following to me.